-A: The premium for the initial insurance period is due with the application for Livestock Gross Margin insurance coverage.
-The premium for all subsequent insurance periods is due with the target marketings report, which is due no later than the sales closing date.
+A: Premium billing dates are determined by your target marketing report.
+The premium billing date will be the first business day of the month following the last month that you report insured marketings in your target marketings report.

-43. Q: What portion of a producer's milk will be insured under the policy?

-A: 100 percent of a dairy farmer's milk can be insured under the policy.

-44. Q: What information is required for acceptance of an application for the Livestock Gross Margin for Dairy Cattle Insurance Policy?

-A: The application for the Livestock Gross Margin for Dairy Cattle Insurance Policy must contain all the information required by us to insure the gross margin for the livestock or livestock products.
-Applications that do not contain all social security numbers and employer identification numbers, as applicable (except as stated in the policy), deductibles, a target marketings report, and any other material information required to insure the gross margin for the livestock or livestock products, will not be acceptable.

-45. Q: Can the manager of RMA suspend LGM sales?

-A: Yes.
-Sales of LGM may be suspended for the next sales period if unforeseen and extraordinary events occur that interfere with the effective functioning of the corn, soybean meal, or milk commodity markets.

-46. Q: What if the expected milk and feed prices are not posted on the RMA website on the sales closing date for the month?

-A: LGM will not be available for sale for that insurance period.
+- 43. Q: What portion of a producer's milk will be insured under the policy? - A: 100 percent of a dairy farmer's milk can be insured under the policy. - 44.
+Q: What information is required for acceptance of an application for the Livestock Gross Margin for Dairy Cattle Insurance Policy? - A: The application for the Livestock Gross Margin for Dairy Cattle Insurance Policy must contain all the information required by us to insure the gross margin for the livestock or livestock products.
+Applications that do not contain all social security numbers and employer identification numbers, as applicable (except as stated in the policy), deductibles, a target marketings report, and any other material information required to insure the gross margin for the livestock or livestock products, will not be acceptable. - 45.
+Q: Can the manager of RMA suspend LGM sales? - A: Yes.
+Sales of LGM may be suspended for the next sales period if unforeseen and extraordinary events occur that interfere with the effective functioning of the corn, soybean meal, or milk commodity markets. - 46.
+Q: What if the expected milk and feed prices are not posted on the RMA website on the sales closing date for the month? - A: LGM will not be available for sale for that insurance period. - 47.
+Q: Does LGM-Dairy have producer subsidy? - A: Yes, but only if you have target marketings in at least two (2) months of an insurance period.
+No subsidy is available if you have only reported one (1) month of target marketings in an insurance period.